AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Group\>
- Opens the group menu.
+ Opens the group menu for saving and editing fixture groups.
+See [Fixture Groups](../controlling-fixtures/fixture-groups.md/#using-fixture-groups).

  ---
 ## \<Hi light\>
- Starts Hi-light mode which visually shows the selected fixture on stage by increasing its intensity or setting colour.
+ Starts or ends Hi-light mode which visually shows the selected fixture(s) on stage by increasing intensity or setting a contrasting colour.
+Often used with \<Fix +1\> and \<Fix -1\> buttons.
+See [Stepping through selected fixtures](../controlling-fixtures.md/#stepping-through-selected-fixtures-one-at-a-time).

  ---
 ## \<Include\>
  (followed by playback Select) Loads the contents of a playback back into the programmer for further editing or re-use.
+See [Include Function](../cues/editing-cues.md/#using-parts-of-existing-cues---the-include-function).

  ---
 ## \<Intensity\>